rollbear/trompeloeil/docs/reference.md

 If `Type` is `trompeloeil::wildcard` a
-[duck typed matcher](CookBook.md/#duck_typed_matcher) is created, otherwise a matcher for the specifi type `Type` is created.
+[duck typed matcher](CookBook.md/#duck_typed_matcher) is created, otherwise a matcher for the specified type `Type` is created.

 `T&&...` is any number of values you want stored in the matcher.